ryeash/doctor/README.md

 Internally, the object instances for scheduled methods are tracked using weak references so scheduling method execution will _not_ prevent the provided object from being garbage collected.

+> Aspect interactions:
+> Due to the initialization order for providers, scheduled methods will use the non-aspected instance
+> of provided objects.
+In effect, if a method is marked with @Scheduled and an aspect, the aspect will
+> be ignored during execution of the resulting scheduled task; however, any place where the class is
+> injected, calling the scheduled method explicitly will go through the aspect(s).

 ### Event Bus

 Messages can be published and consumed via the EventBus.